atefben/fdc/src/FDC/SoifBundle/Resources/doc/soif.md

 ### UPDATE

-To udpate all entities you have to use the following command with 2 mandatory arguments :
+To udpate all entities you have to use the following command :

-    php app/console fdc:soif:update from to --entity=entity
+    php app/console fdc:soif:update

-from - the beginning timestamp to - the end timestamp
---entity - to update only a specific entity, the entity name must be given (award, film, film_atelier...)
+There is 4 options :
+--start=TIMESTAMP The start timestamp (default : the database end_timestamp value from soif_task table)
+--end=TIMESTAMP   The end timestamp (default : the current timestamp) --entity=ENTITY   Will update only the specified entity --save            Will save the endtimestamp in the database

 For example to update award from 1st January to 31st December 2015 you have to use :

-    php app/console fdc:soif:update 1420066800 1451602799 --entity=award
+    php app/console fdc:soif:update --start=1420066800 --end=1451602799 --entity=award

 Update command will call also GetRemoved, to remove the entities which were deleted between the timestamp interval.